Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Multiple Brownian motions

 \subsection{Comparison with numerics}

-In this subsection, we compare our expressions \eqref{NBMsRightTailL} and \eqref{NBMsRightTailA} for the right tails of the convex-hull perimeter and area distributions for $N$ non interacting Brownian motions with the numerical data taken from \cite{Dewenter2016} (see Fig.~\ref{mulBMcompare}).
+In this subsection, we compare our expressions \eqref{NBMsRightTailL} and \eqref{NBMsRightTailA} for the right tails of the convex-hull perimeter and area distributions for $N$ non interacting BMswith the numerical data taken from \cite{Dewenter2016} (see Fig.~\ref{mulBMcompare}).
 We used \textit{webplotdigital} software to collect the data from the Figs. 11 and 12 of Ref. \cite{Dewenter2016}.
-The numerical data provided in Ref. \cite{Dewenter2016} is for random walk in discrete time and standard Gaussian step distribution.
+The numerical data provided in Ref. \cite{Dewenter2016} is for RW in discrete time and standard Gaussian step distribution.
 The parameters that they chose were such that the time step was unity, corresponding to a diffusion coefficient $D = 1/2$, and they used $T = 50$.

 For the perimeter distribution, we observe excellent agreement with our prediction for the coefficient $b_N = \frac {1}{36}$, for all $N \geq 3$ (see Fig.~\ref{peri_mulBMcompare}).
 Indeed, we find that the numerical data for $N=3$ and $N=4$ both fall on the same theoretical curve.
 For the area distribution, we find that the numerical results are in excellent agreement with our predictions for the coefficients, $c_3 = 1/\sqrt{3}$ and $c_N = 1/2$ for all $N \geq 4$.
 Indeed, we find that the numerical results for $N=4$ and $N=6$ both fall on the same theoretical curve (see Fig.~\ref{area_mulBMcompare}).